-Professional Sports Leagues Go Head-To-Head With New Tax Code
+Tax Change Delivers A Blow To Professional Sports

 What that means is, teams have to figure out how much a player is worth to them in dollar figures, and how much the player they might be giving away is worth.
 And if they're getting more back than they gave, they've got to pay taxes on that — capital gains taxes.

-So the question is: How do you value (each player)?
-Is he "how many extra wins he brings to your team"?
+So the question is: How do you value [each player]?
+Is he 'how many extra wins he brings to your team'?
 Is he 'how many extra wins he brings for how much money he costs'?
-Or is he some special formula of "how much he would bring to you value-wise" that is different from one team to the other, because your team might have three second basemen and my team has none?
+Or is he some special formula of 'how much he would bring to you value-wise' that is different from one team to the other, because your team might have three second basemen and my team has none?

 On the size of the tax hit